gbytedev/zfsbud/README.md

 ```

 ## ToDo
-- Resume stream dynamically in recursive sends on a per dataset basis.
+- Resume stream dynamically in recursive sends on a per-dataset basis.
 At the moment, during a recursive send operation, if sending of a child dataset was interrupted, that dataset has to be sent again with zfsbud.
 The script will then resume the sending of that dataset autonomously.
 A better way of handling that would be just repeating the previous operation and letting zfsbud check if there is a resume token for each recursively sent dataset.

 ## Caution
 This script does things.
 Don't use when tired or drugged.